 In fact, yes, there are sharks in Menorca.
 But like all the Mediterranean sea.
 Nevertheless, sightings in that latitudes rarely happen.
-With the time, they were disappearing, cause of overfishing, and the increase of ships.
-Sharks are totally driven out to deep waters.
+With time, they were disappearing cause of overfishing and the increase of ships.
+As a result, sharks are going to deep waters.

 Also can interest to you: [Top 5 plans to do in Mahon] and [Discover Cala Tortuga, one of the best beaches of Menorca]

-If we are lucky (or unlucky), and we find a shark.
-We don't be worried, probably it's gonna be hurried and stranded on the beach.
-The best thing we can do is to try to call someone who can help it, and save the shark's life.
+If you are lucky (or unlucky) and you find a shark.
+You don't be worried; probably it's hurried and stranded on the beach.
+The best thing you can do is call someone who can help it and save the shark's life.

-You heard it right, in the Balearic Islands there are more than 50 species of sharks.
+You heard it right, in the Balearic Islands, there are more than 50 species of sharks.
 The thing is that they used to live from 500 meters deep.
-It's not rare to see stranded sharks on the beaches, especially in winter.
-Maritime storms take them dead or dying to the coast, a thing that surprises each time the visitors.
+So it's not rare to see stranded sharks on the beaches, especially in winter.
+Maritime storms take them dead or dying to the coast, which surprises each time the visitors.

-Normally are medium sharks from 1 to 3 meters long.
-The most frequent shark sighting in the Balearic Islands is the Isurus oxyrinchus and the Prionace glauca, this last one also known as blue shark.
+Usually are medium sharks from 1 to 3 meters long.
+The most frequent shark sighting in the Balearic Islands is the Isurus Oxyrinchus and the Prionace glauca; this last one is the blue shark.

 In conclusion, if you go to Menorca.
 Statistically, it's easier to receive a thunderbolt than a shark attack.
-You can be calm and enjoy of Menorca and their 5 best beaches.
+So you can be calm and enjoy Menorca and its 30 best beaches.